Soft Maximin Estimation for Heterogeneous Data: Computational properties

+Choosing $\psi$ as the square norm yields the negative empirical explained variance $-\hat V_g$ as group divergence i.e. $h=-\hat V$.
+If $J=\Vert\cdot\Vert_1$, both loss and penalty are convex in this case, and \eqref{eq13} is equivalent to the (constrained) soft maximin problem \eqref{eq21} by strong Lagrangian duality.
+Hence in this case the solution to \eqref{eq13} is exactly the soft maximin estimator.

+We note that for a different choice of $\psi$ we would obtain an entirely new estimator potentially with properties very different from those of the soft maximin estimator.
+An immediate Mahalanobis type generalization would arise if we let $\psi$ be given as a weighted square norm.

 Solving \eqref{eq13} in a large scale setting requires an efficient optimization algorithm for non-differentiable problems.
-We note that when $h=-\hat V$, in contrast to the hard maximin problem from \cite{meinshausen2015}, \eqref{eq13} is a convex nondifferentiable and also separable problem (see \cite{tseng2009}) implying that the coordinate descent algorithm is a viable for the problem \eqref{eq13}.
-Here however, since we are particularly interested in solving \eqref{eq13} for data with array-tensor structure we are going to consider modified versions of the proximal gradient algorithm.
-As demonstrated in \cite{lund2017a} this algorithm is very well suited to handle this particular setup and can outperform the coordinate descent algorithm.
+In contrast to the hard maximin problem, \eqref{eq13} is, in addition to convex and non-differentiable, a (partially) differentiable and separable problem (see \cite{tseng2009}).
+This means that a range of efficient algorithm will solve \eqref{eq13} e.g. first order operator splitting algorithms like ADMM or a second order algorithm like coordinate descent.
+Here we are going to consider modified versions of the proximal gradient algorithm.